vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Third panel from left (W 3): Who shot the boar?

-It shows the boar and the Kirāta with his wife, a disguise that Siva and Pārvatī ´ had taken on.
-Arjuna and the hunter argue about whose arrow pierced the boar.
+It shows the boar and the Kirāta with his wife, a disguise that Siva and Pārvatī ´ had taken oṇArjuna and the hunter argue about whose arrow pierced the boar.

-49 MBh 3.39.28–29; tr. van Buitenen.
-Cf. Kirātārjunīya canto 12.
+49 MBh 3.39.28–29; tr. van BuiteneṇCf.
+Kirātārjunīya canto 12.